The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

-\begin{proof}[Proof of Proposition~\ref{st:rigidity}] Since $\psi$ is a morphism between local objects in a left Bousfield localisation of $\scH_\infty^{p/i}$, it is an equivalence in $\scH_\infty^{p/i\, I}$ if and only if it is a weak equivalence in $\scH_\infty^{p/i}$.
-That is, $\psi$ is an $I$-local weak equivalence if and only if it is an objectwise weak equivalence.
+\begin{proof} Since $\psi$ is a morphism between local objects in a left Bousfield localisation of $\scH^{p/i}$, it is an equivalence in $\scH^{p/i\, I}$ if and only if it is an objectwise weak equivalence in $\scH^{p/i}$.
+For each $c \in \Cart$, the morphism $c \to * = \RN^0$ induces a commutative square

-Therefore, it immediately follows that if $\psi$ is an $I$-local weak equivalence, then $\psi_{|*}$ is a weak equivalence of simplicial sets.